Passive Fire Protection

 Walls that are required to be fire resisting must extend from true floor to true ceiling and be imperforate.
 Suitable materials for this would be brick, block work or stud work partitioning with a 12.5mm thickness of cement plaster, or fire resisting plasterboard on each face of the stud work with joints taped, filled and given a plaster finish to cover exposed nail or screw heads and jointing material.

-- The door and its frame fitted as one complete unit conforming to BS 476: Parts 22 and 31
+- The door and its frame should be fitted as one complete unit and tested to BS 476: Parts 22 and 31 or IS EN 1634 Parts 1 and 3.

-- The door, or frame, should be fitted with an intumescent strip and cold smoke seal, normally on all four sides.
-The gap at the base of the door should not exceed 8mm
+- If required, the door, or frame, can be fitted with an intumescent strip and cold smoke seal, normally on all four sides.
+Fire door manufacturer’s guidance on maximum gaps should be adhered to, but where smoke seals are fitted, the gap at the base of the door should not exceed 3mm.

-- The door fixings and furniture are to be suitably fire resisting and the door closure device is to conform to BS EN 1154
+- The door fixings and hardware should be suitably fire resisting and the door closure device should be in accordance with IS EN 1154.

 Floors and ceilings